chinamike65/hugo-tuolesi/content/book1/book1en.md

 He sought many methods, among them the Speech Blessing Mantra.

 After Master Qiongwu returned to the Tibetan area, many masters in the Tibetan area came to ask him, "What kind of dharma did you seek in India?"
-He said proudly, "I went to India to seek a very splendid dharma — language support".
+He said proudly, "I went to India to seek a very splendid dharma — Speech Blessing Mantra".

 In fact, when he went to India, he obtained hundreds of excellent methods, but he felt that the Speech Blessing Mantra was the most excellent, so he proudly told the masters in Tibetan areas: "I went to India to get the Speech Blessing Mantra method, I recite the mantra and it will definitely work.